YouvaLo/palindrome-number/README.md

 # Example 4 :

     Input_4 : x = 100021
-    Output_4 : true, bacause x is not a palindrome (it can be read both ways)
+    Output_4 : true, bacause x is not a palindrome (it can't be read both ways)